w3c/wai-wcag-em/procedure.md

 An evaluation commissioner may be interested in additional information beyond what is needed to evaluate the extent of conformance of the target product to WCAG 2.
 For example, an evaluation commissioner might be interested in:

-*   Evaluation of additional views beyond what is needed to form a representative sample from the target digital product;
+*   Evaluation of additional views beyond what is needed to form a representative sample set from the target digital product;
 *   Reports of all occurrences of issues rather than representative examples of the types of issues on the target digital product;
 *   Analysis of particular use cases, situations, and user groups for interacting with the target digital product;
 *   Description of possible solutions to the issues encountered beyond the scope of the evaluation;
 *   Evaluation involving users with disabilities;
 *   Adherence to specific documentation or reporting templates.

 Such additional evaluation requirements that are agreed on with the evaluator need to be clarified early on and documented.
-This also needs to be reflected in the resulting report, for example, to clarify how the selection of the sample was carried out.
+This also needs to be reflected in the resulting report, for example, to clarify how the selection of the sample set was carried out.

 ### Step 2: Explore the Target Digital Product {#step2}

 <strong id="req2">Methodology Requirement 2:</strong> Explore the digital product to be evaluated according to [Methodology Requirement 2.1](#req2a), [Methodology Requirement 2.2](#req2b), [Methodology Requirement 2.3](#req2c), [Methodology Requirement 2.4](#req2d), and [Methodology Requirement 2.5](#req2e).

 During this step the evaluator explores the target product to be evaluated, to develop an initial understanding of the product and its use, purpose, and functionality.
 Much of this will not be immediately apparent to evaluators, in particular to those from outside the development team.
 In some cases it is also not possible to exhaustively identify and list all functionality, types of samples, and technologies used to realize the product and its applications.
-The initial exploration carried out in this step is typically refined in the later steps [Step 3: Select a Representative Sample](#step3) and [Step 4: Evaluate the Selected Sample](#step4), as the evaluator learns more about the target product.
+The initial exploration carried out in this step is typically refined in the later steps [Step 3: Select a Representative Sample Set](#step3) and [Step 4: Evaluate the Selected Sample Set](#step4), as the evaluator learns more about the target product.
 Involvement of product owners and product developers can help evaluators make their explorations more effective.

 <p class="note">Carrying out initial cursory checks during this step helps identify samples that are relevant for more detailed evaluation later on.
 For example, an evaluator may identify samples that seem to be lacking color contrast, document structure, or consistent navigation, and note them down for more detailed evaluation later on.